 Do you ever feel like you’re constantly chasing your tail, missing deadlines and forgetting important tasks?
-Poor time management and organisation directly impacts our productivity, job satisfaction and efficiency, sometimes leading us to working longer hours to complete the same amount of work.
+Poor time management and organisation directly impacts our productivity, job satisfaction and efficiency, sometimes leading us to work longer hours to complete the same amount of work.

 Habit trackers, bullet journals, time-blocking… There are so many methods for managing your time that it can be easy to spend more time planning and preparing than actually completing the task at hand!

 Whether you’re an entrepreneur, managing a team, or simply looking to be more efficient, we’ll explain how you can up your time management and organisation skills with one simple technique.